Digital Methods in Humanities and Social Sciences

 Due to the COVID-19 situation, the summer school will have online keynote lectures, limited participation and fewer social events.

-The summer school is organised on the initiative of Centre for Digital Humanities and Information Society at University of Tartu (CDHIS) with the support from Graduate School of Linguistics, Philosophy and Semiotics; Graduate School of Culture Studies and Arts and Doctoral School of Behavioural, Social and Health Sciences.
+The summer school is organised on the initiative of Centre for Digital Humanities and Information Society at University of Tartu (CDHIS) with the support from Graduate School of Linguistics, Philosophy and Semiotics; Graduate School of Culture Studies and Arts; Doctoral School of Behavioural, Social and Health Sciences; Doctoral School in Economics and Innovation.

 Liina Lindström, Head of CDHIS, Professor of Estonian Language at University of Tartu, firstname.lastname@example.org